-With 23 undergraduate residence halls we get this question a lot: How do I choose a hall?
-There are a variety of options that may help you choose your hall.
-Keep in mind that no matter which hall you live in they all have similar amenities; laundry rooms, game rooms, community kitchens and living space; as well as academic and social programs and events.
-Once you are able to answer some of these questions, go to the Residence Halls page to refine your search.
+With 23 undergraduate dorms, we get this question a lot: How do I choose?!
+There are a variety of options that may help you choose your dorm.
+Keep in mind that no matter which dorm you live in, they all have similar amenities; laundry rooms, game rooms, community kitchens and living space; as well as academic and social programs and events.
+Once you are able to answer some of these questions, go to the Dorms page to refine your search.

-Do you like to be surrounded by lot of people or do you prefer knowing everyone in your hall?
-Answering this question may help you determine the SIZE (number of students) of hall you would prefer.
+Do you like to be surrounded by lot of people or do you prefer knowing everyone?
+Answering this question may help you determine the SIZE (number of students) of dorm you would prefer.

-Our residence halls are located in three districts.
-Historic District is on the north side of campus near Greek housing and the Eller College of Management.
-Highland District is on the southeast part of campus close to the Campus Rec Center and the library.
-Park District is on the southwest part of campus near the Park Student Union and University Blvd.
+Our dorms are located in four districts.
+Historic District is in the middle of campus near the Student Union and Greek housing.
+North District is located on the northwest side of campus, near Eller College of Management.
+Highland District is on the southeast part of campus, which is close to the Campus Rec Center and the library.
+Park District is on the southwest part of campus, near the Park Student Union and University Blvd.
 Here is a map of the entire campus.

 Double: A room that accommodates 2 students.
 This is our most common room type.

-Double-Suite: A room that accommodates 2 students and shares a small, adjoining bathroom with another room.
+Double-Suite: A room that accommodates 2 students and shares an adjoining bathroom with another room.
 Most rooms in Coronado and Pima are double-suites, with a few in Colonia de la Paz, Posada San Pedro, Pueblo de la Cienega and Villa del Puente.